sayedhfatimi/the-contemplative-path-posts/2025-08-19-the-markets-blindfold-understanding-dark-pools-hidden-venues-and-information-asymmetry/post.md

 - Market makers tilting the terrain while posing as referees.

 Now, with hidden venues and information asymmetry, the pattern resolves: the market depends on blindness.
 The crowd must act as if price is transparent, while decisive moves happen in darkness.
-The blindfold is the system’s final safeguard, preserving advantage for the few and belief for the many.
+The blindfold is the system's final safeguard, preserving advantage for the few and belief for the many.

 Why does this matter?
 Because participation rests on trust.
 If traders, investors, savers — if society itself — begins to sense that price is not truth but theatre, faith in markets erodes.
 And yet, if the veil were fully lifted, the game could not continue.
 The asymmetry is not incidental.
 It is necessary.